Shine (TV series)

 Shine (ชาย) is a 2025 Thai romantic historical drama television series produced by Be On Cloud and distributed by WeTV.
 The series aired weekly on Saturdays from August 2 to September 20, 2025, and was also broadcast on Channel 7.
-It is scheduled to join the Netflix Thailand catalog on October 31, 2025.
+It joined the Netflix Thailand catalog on October 31, 2025.

 Synopsis

-Set in Thailand between 1969 and 1971, Shine explores the intersection of personal freedom and political unrest.
-Trin, a disciplined economist, returns from abroad with idealistic visions for reform.
-His worldview is challenged when he meets Thanwa, a carefree hippie whose unconventional lifestyle masks deeper emotional scars.
-Their relationship becomes more complex with the arrival of Moira, a flamboyant widow who defies societal norms.
-Together, they navigate a turbulent era marked by student protests, shifting ideologies, and forbidden love.
+Thailand, 1969.
+Economist Trin returns from Paris to help his country to face necessary social reforms.
+His worldview is challenged through his romantic relationship with Tanwa, a carefree hippie who plays in the band Moonshine, and Victor, a headstrong student who takes part in the protests against the military dictatorship.